Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 Law Society President Nick Emmerson said it was a “welcome step” that’ll “grant certainty to firms” aiming to establish themselves in the Malaysian market.
 The move will also give British lawyers more opportunities to work abroad and expand their professional networks.

-The development follows a similar agreement with the Greek parliament, which will allow British lawyers to practice in Greece without having to qualify as local practitioners.
+The development follows a similar agreement with the Greek parliament, which will allow British lawyers to practise in Greece without having to qualify as local practitioners.
 Both agreements followed the late July announcement that Japan’s justice ministry had streamlined the registration process for foreign lawyers, improving market access for solicitors and firms in England and Wales.